 Biography

 Sten Linnander grew up in Sweden, Afghanistan and Nepal, and later earned a degree in physics and geophysics from the University of Stockholm.
-He currently lives in Konstanz, Germany, where he divides his time between running an NGO to improve the lot of schoolgirls and women in one of the poorest districts of Western Nepal and working to make “living globes” that depict the Earth as she looks right now available and affordable.
+He currently lives in Konstanz, Germany, where he divides his time between running an NGO to improve the lot of schoolgirls and women in one of the poorest districts of Western Nepal and working to make affordable state-of-the-art “living globes” that display the Earth as she looks right now.
 His quest in life is to understand how we can reconnect with the living world around us and take our rightful place as conscious participants in its evolution.

 In his own words…